John Churchill, 1st Duke of Marlborough: Crisis

 Charles defeated the Exclusionists and dismissed Parliament in 1681, allowing James to return to London.
 In 1682, Churchill was made Lord Churchill of Eyemouth in the peerage of Scotland and the following year, colonel of the King's Own Royal Regiment of Dragoons.
 These rewards allowed him to live in some style and comfort; in addition to a house in London, he purchased Holywell House, near St Albans.
-He also gained control of the Parliamentary constituency of St Albans; his brother George held the seat from 1685 to 1708.
+He also gained control of the Parliamentary constituency of St Albans; his brother George Churchill held the seat from 1685 to 1708.

-Charles Churchill served at the Danish court, where he became friends with Prince George of Denmark, who married James's younger daughter Anne in 1683.
+His brother Charles Churchill served at the Danish court, where he became friends with Prince George of Denmark, who married James's younger daughter Anne in 1683.
 His senior aide was Colonel Charles Griffin, brother-in-law to Sarah, appointed Lady of the Bedchamber to Anne.
 The Churchills and their relatives formed a central part of the so-called 'Cockpit circle' of Anne's friends, named after her apartments in Whitehall.
 Churchill was reportedly concerned at being too closely associated with James, particularly since Sarah's sister Frances was married to Irish Catholic Richard Talbot, appointed Lord Deputy of Ireland in 1687.
 This was offset by their connection with the Protestant Anne, while Sarah herself was renowned for being virulently anti-Catholic.